You’re Not Crazy, PlayStation’s Studios Are Confusing – Here’s Who’s Making What in 2026

 • Known for: Killzone, Horizon Zero Dawn, Horizon Forbidden West

-• Speculative: A full-blown Horizon 3 mainline sequel feels inevitable but remains unannounced as of February 2026.
+• Speculative: A mainline Horizon 3 sequel feels inevitable but remains unannounced as of early 2026.

-Practical takeaway: If you are invested in Horizon’s world, expect it to expand in multiple directions – traditional open-world RPG, co-op action, and MMO – over the next few years.
+Practical takeaway: If you are invested in Horizon’s world, expect it to expand in multiple directions – open-world RPG, co-op action, and the NCSoft-built MMO – over the next few years.

 Housemarque (Helsinki, Finland) – From Arcade Roots to AAA Rogue-Lite

-I still remember the moment Returnal “clicked” for me; Housemarque’s mix of arcade chaos and third-person shooting is unique.
-Their next game looks like a direct evolution of that style.
+Housemarque’s mix of arcade chaos and third-person shooting made Returnal unique, and its next game is a direct evolution of that style.

 • Established: 1995